conda/conda-build/docs/source/resources/define-metadata.rst

 Add a file containing the software license to the package metadata.
 Many licenses require the license statement to be distributed with the package.
-The filename is relative to the source directory.
+The filename is relative to the source or recipe directory.
 The value can be a single filename or a YAML list for multiple license files.
+Values can also point to directories with license information.
+Directory entries must end with a ``/`` suffix (this is to lessen unintentional inclusion of non-license files; all of the directory's contents will be unconditionally and recursively added).

 .. code-block:: yaml

   about:
+    license_file:
-    license_file: LICENSE
+      - LICENSE
+      - vendor-licenses/

 App section